 Why Do Trucking Companies Need a Business Line of Credit?

-Trucking operates on tight margins with fuel, maintenance, and driver costs due upfront while freight payments arrive 30–45 days after delivery.
-That payment lag — not poor management — is the structural cause of most trucking cash flow crises.
+Trucking operates on tight margins.
+Fuel, maintenance, and driver costs are due upfront while freight payments arrive 30–45 days after delivery.

 What Are the LOC Requirements for Trucking Companies?